-Don’t go chasing waterfalls—we’ve already done the chasing for you, and rounded up the best this stunning state has to offer.
+Don’t go chasing waterfalls 'cause we’ve already done the chasing for you by rounding up the best this stunning state has to offer.

 Stop dreaming from behind your desk and start exploring your own backyard.
 These are the most beautiful waterfalls in WA.

 King George Falls